-When you turn on your faucet for hot water, you often have to wait a little while until the water turns from cold to hot.
-Not only can this delay be boring but it is also a waste of water.
+When you turn on your faucet for hot water, you often have to wait until the water turns from cold to hot.
+This delay can be tedious, but it is also a waste of water.
 Installing a hot water recirculating pump can solve this issue because it allows hot water to come out of your faucet as soon as you turn it on.

 What Is a Hot Water Recirculating Pump?

 Usually, when you use hot water in your faucet and turn it off, the remaining hot water stays in the pipe.
 Eventually, it turns cold.
 So when you turn on the faucet again, cold water comes out first.

 This is because the hot water has cooled down and is now sitting at the bottom of the pipe.

 On the other hand, the cold water is still moving and is pushed out by the hot water.

 You can avoid this problem by using a recirculating pump.

 A hot water recirculating pump is a technology that draws the unused hot water back to the water heater or circulates it again through the pipeline.

 When you turn on the hot water faucet again, the device will pump that recirculated hot water out of the faucet.
 Hence, you will get your hot water right away.